❊ Code of Conduct/

 • Wireless internet access may be provided as a convenience to members and guests.

-Use of the Pool’s Wi-Fi network must be lawful, respectful, and consistent with the family-friendly environment of the facility.
-The following are prohibited:
+• Use of the Pool’s Wi-Fi network must be lawful, respectful, and consistent with the family-friendly environment of the facility.
+The following are expressly prohibited:

-• Activities that interfere with network performance or the experience of other users
+• Engaging in activities that interfere with network performance or the experience of other users.

 • The Madison Community Pool is a shared recreational environment.
 Personal music or audio devices must be used in a manner that does not disturb or interfere with the comfort of other patrons.